InFinity54/LoL_DDragon/README.md

 Since patch 13.12.1 and set 9 release for _Teamfight Tactics_, this repository is also containing data from _Teamfight Tactics_.

+Starting the 15th season of _League_, _Riot_ decided to change the way patchs are named.
+This repository will not reflect this change, because _Riot_ did not reflect it in _Data Dragon_'s files too.
+You can find more information about this in the "Patchs added to this repository for the current season" of this document.

 ## Additional contents in this repository
 This repository contains some additional files, not included in Data Dragon :